 The company has continued to implement sustainability dashboards, which track usage of electricity, natural gas, and water.
 The dashboards also monitor labor costs and measure the output of both landfill waste and recyclable materials.

-Colton, Calif.-based Lineage Logistics Inc. has improved insulation at its facilities, increasing the efficiency of compressors, and has worked with partners to reduce empty miles — those miles where trucks are not carrying optimal loads.
+Colton, Calif.-based Lineage has improved insulation at its facilities, increasing the efficiency of compressors, and has worked with partners to reduce empty miles—those miles where trucks are not carrying optimal loads.
 The company has also used the Internet to share loads and greatly reduce the cost per mile as well as CO2 emissions.
 Other energy reduction initiatives include bale pack (no-pallet) wheat corrugate shipments, “lock n’ pop” case adhesives and “track and tune” energy savings in cooperation with utilities.

 Nevada, Mo.-based Missouri Northern Pecan Growers, LLC, a cooperative of five pecan growers, produces 100 percent certified organic pecans free of pesticides, herbicides and fungicides.
 Pecans protect the environment from unnecessary pollutants.